aanimesh-mcgill/freeriding/README.md

-# Free-Riding Experiment Application
+# Decision-Making Experiment Application

-A comprehensive web application for conducting free-riding experiments based on public goods game design.
+A comprehensive web application for conducting decision-making experiments based on public goods game design.
 This application implements configurable treatment conditions, simulated team members, and real-time leaderboards to study individual decision-making in group settings.

 ## Table of Contents